ujjwalsh/store/README.md

 * `Store` will not work at all on architectures which lack unaligned memory access (for example, older ARM processors).
-This is not a fundamental implementation, but we do not currently require ARM support.
+This is not a fundamental limitation, but we do not currently require ARM support.

 See
 [this blog post](https://www.fpcomplete.com/blog/2016/03/efficient-binary-serialization)